 - Going to hang out with friends.
 Even if your best buddy is coming into town, if you need to leave for an optional recreational activity, in most companies you would need to take a formal personal day for this.

 - Going on an interview for a new job (unless you have been laid off).

 - Receiving bad news at work.
-For example, if you are unhappy with the notice about next year's diminished salary increase, if you received a less than stellar performance review, or your supervisor just criticized your project, be a team player and get through the rest of the day, no matter how uncomfortable it may be.
+For example, if you are unhappy with the notice about next year's diminished salary increase, if you received a less-than-stellar performance review, or if your supervisor just criticized your project, be a team player and get through the rest of the day, no matter how uncomfortable it may be.

-- Non-urgent errands that can be dealt with outside of work, like getting your hair done, getting your oil changed, grocery shopping, or rushing out to go to the bank, when it could be done online or during the weekend.
+- Non-urgent errands that can be dealt with outside of work, like a hair appointment, getting your oil changed, grocery shopping, or rushing out to go to the bank, when it could be done online or during the weekend.

 Stick to the Facts

-With many people posting almost everything they do on social media, it's easy to inadvertently get caught.
-Posting that you had a great time at a ball game or the beach, for example, when you told your boss you were leaving because you felt ill won't go over too well.
-At the least, check your privacy settings to manage who views your posts.
+With many people posting almost everything they do on social media, it's easy to get caught.
+Posting that you had a great time at a ball game or at the beach, for example, when you told your boss you were leaving because you felt ill won't go over too well.
+Check your privacy settings to manage who views your posts.

 Strive to do your best, take care to maintain a positive relationship with your supervisors, and be honest when something requires your presence during work hours.

 Ultimately, the best way to make sure you’re able to leave work early when you need to is to only make this request when it is valid or necessary.